electricimp/SpiFlashLogger/README.md

 This is a library for IMP device.

 The SPIFlashLogger creates a circular log system, allowing you to log any serializable object (table, array, string, blob, integer, float, boolean and `null`) to the SPIFlash.
-If the log systems runs out of space in the SPIFlash, it begins overwriting the oldest logs.
+If the log system runs out of space in the SPIFlash, it begins overwriting the oldest logs.

 The SPIFlashLogger works either via the [hardware.spiflash](https://electricimp.com/docs/api/hardware/spiflash) (built-in the imp003 or above) or any functionally compatible driver such as the [SPIFlash library](https://electricimp.com/docs/libraries/hardware/spiflash) (available for the imp001 and imp002).